peteroupc/peteroupc.github.io/exporand.md

 In the case of curves and surfaces, a PSRN can't directly store the coordinates, in space, of a random point on that curve or surface (because the exact value of those coordinates may be an irrational number that no computer can store, and no interval can bound those exact coordinates "tightly" enough), but the PSRN _can_ store upper and lower bounds that indirectly give that point's position on that curve or surface.

+> **Examples:**
+>
-For example, to represent a point on the edge of a circle, a PSRN can store a random number in the interval \[0, 2\*_&pi;_\), via the **RandUniformFromReal** method, given later, for 2\*_&pi;_ (for example, it can store an integer part of 2 and a fractional part of \[1, 3, 5\] and thus represent a number in the interval \[2.135, 2.136\]), and the number stored this way indicates the distance on the circular arc relative to its starting position.
+> 1. To represent a point on the edge of a circle, a PSRN can store a random number in the interval \[0, 2\*_&pi;_\), via the **RandUniformFromReal** method, given later, for 2\*_&pi;_ (for example, it can store an integer part of 2 and a fractional part of \[1, 3, 5\] and thus represent a number in the interval \[2.135, 2.136\]), and the number stored this way indicates the distance on the circular arc relative to its starting position.
 A program that cares about the point's X and Y coordinates can then generate enough digits of the PSRN to compute an approximation of cos(_P_) and sin(_P_), respectively, to the desired accuracy, where _P_ is the number stored by the PSRN.
 (However, the direct use of mathematical functions such as `cos` and `sin` is outside the scope of this document, because the focus here is on "exact sampling".)
+> 2. Example 1 is quite trivial, because each point on the interval maps evenly to a point on the circle.
+But this is not true in general: an interval's or box's points don't map evenly to points on a curve or surface in general.
+For example, take two PSRNs describing the U and V coordinates of a 3 dimensional cone: \[1.135, 1.136\] for U and \[0.288, 0.289\] for V, and the cone's coordinates are X = U\*cos(V), Y = U\*sin(V), Z = U. In this example, the PSRNs form a box that's mapped to a small part of the cone.
+However, the points in the box don't map to the cone evenly this way, so generating enough digits to calculate X, Y, and Z to the desired accuracy will not sample uniformly from that part of the cone without more work (see Williamson (1987)<sup>[**(27)**](#Note27)</sup> for one solution).

 <a id=Sampling_Uniform_and_Exponential_PSRNs></a>
 ## Sampling Uniform and Exponential PSRNs